errilaz/squirt/README.md

 ### Inline Styles

-You can apply CSS properties directly on elements:
+You can add CSS properties directly to elements:

 ```ts
 div(